 Jane S. McKimmon became the first woman to serve as a state home demonstration agent through the Agricultural Extension program at A&M College.

 Franklin Delano Roosevelt, then assistant Secretary of the Navy, spoke at commencement exercises.
 He implored young men to "stay East" because the western expansion of the nation meant abandoned farms in the east.

 The Smith-Lever Act provided for federal, state, and county cooperation in creating a system to expand demonstration and extension work for men and women.
 The law authorized land-grant colleges to sign memoranda of understanding with the United States Department of Agriculture to begin such work.
 NC State then created a new Department of Extension, which became the Agricultural Extension Service.

 Fire destroys the Textile Building (now Tompkins Hall) and all the equipment inside.
 The Textile Building was rebuilt the following year, with the local textile industry contributing new equipment.

 Freshman are required to wear a red cap with a white "F" while on campus to distinguish their status as underclassmen.

 The total number of degrees awarded by A&M College reaches 1,000.

 Wallace Carl Riddick became college president, having previously served as vice president and professor of civil engineering.
-He was also the first alumnus to lead the college.
 He was president until 1923, when he became engineering dean.
 (Biography of Wallace Carl Riddick)

 The North Carolina College of Agriculture and Mechanic Arts was renamed the North Carolina State College of Agriculture and Engineering